narodooo/android-bdd-sample/ReadMe.md

-# HappyFresh SQA/Test Engineer Assignment
+# Android BDD Sample with Robot Framework
 ### This android automation project is developed using:
 - Robot Framework 5.0
 - Python 3.10.4